Amplitude-Developer-Docs/amplitude-dev-center/docs/apis/dashboard-rest-api.md

 |`timeHistogramConfigBinMax`|Optional.
 Maximum value for bucketing, as a number.
 For example, "600".|
 |`timeHistogramConfigBinSize`| Optional.
 Size of each bucket, as a number.
 For example, "60".|

-### timeHistogramConfigBin Format
+### timeHistogramConfigBin format

 `timeHistogramConfigBinTimeUnit` is any of `['hours', 'minutes', 'seconds']`.

-To take advantage of custom binning, `timeHistogramConfigBinMin`, `timeHistogramConfigBinMax`, and `timeHistogramConfigBinTimeUnit` must be specified.
-When `timeHistogramConfigBinSize` isn't specified, Amplitude tries to determine the best bin sizing.
-For example, if you have `timeHistogramConfigBinMin=0`, `timeHistogramConfigBinMax=10`, and `timeHistogramConfigBinTimeUnit=minutes`, there is no guarantee regarding the final number of bins or bin bounds.
-If `timeHistogramConfigBinSize=1` is specified, there are guaranteed to be 10 bins, with each bin size equaling a minute.
+To take advantage of custom binning, you must specify `timeHistogramConfigBinMin`, `timeHistogramConfigBinMax`, and `timeHistogramConfigBinTimeUnit`.
+When `timeHistogramConfigBinSize` isn't specified, Amplitude tries to find the best bin sizing.
+For example, if you have `timeHistogramConfigBinMin=0`, `timeHistogramConfigBinMax=10`, and `timeHistogramConfigBinTimeUnit=minutes`, there is no guarantee for the final number of bins or bin bounds.
+If `timeHistogramConfigBinSize=1` is specified, then there are 10 bins, and each bin size equals a minute.

-When combined `timeHistogramConfigBin` parameters are invalid/missing, Amplitude will default to use default bins that are chosen because they approximate certain behaviors such as bounce rate.
+When combined `timeHistogramConfigBin` parameters are invalid/missing, Amplitude defaults to use default bins that are chosen because they approximate certain behaviors such as bounce rate.
 These bins are (in milliseconds): `[0, 3000), [3000, 10,000), [10,000, 30,000), [30,000, 60,000), [60,000, 180,000), [180,000, 600,000), [600,000, 1,800,000), [1,800,000, 3,600,000), [3,600,000, 86,400,000)`.

-Session lengths are bounded at a maximum of 1 day (86,400,000 ms).
+Session lengths have a max length of 1 day (86,400,000 ms).

 ### Response